michaelgoetze/Dict.Offline/README.md

 ### Features:
 - Any languauge combinations offered by Dict.cc can be loaded
 - Autofill
-- exact matching terms and artially matching words are searched independently
+- exact matching terms and partially matching words are searched independently
 - Adjustable font-size

 ### Requirements: